dnrybacki/airfarePredictor/README.md

 # Predicting Airfare Using Machine Learning

 A non-interactive version of the project can be viewed here: https://htmlpreview.github.io/?https://github.com/dnrybacki/airfarePredictor/blob/82c479754c9e645ab600ce9d074589139e486ace/AirfarePrediction%20NonInteractive.html.
+(It will take a few moments to load)

 To view the interactive graphs, download 'AirfarePrediction.ipynb'